Description

 Production Area

-The production area of Mela Val di Non PDO is within parts of the Autonomous Province of Trento.
+The production area of Mela Val di Non PDO is within parts of the autonomous Province of Trento.

 Production Method